 - F.II.4.
 Buildings, structures and roads should be located to minimize alterations to treed areas and other environmentally sensitive areas; - F.II.5.
-Parking should be located at the rear of lots if possible and screened from street view with either a structure or landscaping, or where feasible, below grade; All off-street parking areas must be paved and bounded by curbs and gutters; - F.II.6.
-Continuous accessible pedestrian sidewalks, planted boulevards and bicycle lanes should be provided along the length of Peninsula Road, on both sides, from Forbes Road to Marine Drive as shown on Schedules 'B' and 'C'; - F.II.7.
+Parking should be located at the rear of lots if possible and screened from street view with either a structure or landscaping, or where feasible, below grade; - F.II.6.
+Continuous accessible pedestrian sidewalks, planted boulevards and bicycle lanes should be provided along the length of Peninsula Road, on both sides, from Forbes Road to Marine Drive as shown on Schedules 'B' and 'C': - F.II.7.
 Street trees should be used along the entire length of Peninsula Road, on both sides, thereby creating a sense of enclosure and cohesion to the street;